 5 - Ignoring the details

 Ensure that you are on top of your game.
 Having a comprehensive and updated knowledge of solar is essential.
 By not demonstrating that you’re thoroughly organized throughout the entire proposal process you’ll lose the confidence of the homeowner.
 That’s why utilizing a tool like Solargraf is so important.
-The specialized software, that was designed by solar installers, not only provides call-verified leads, it also integrates the highest quality HD imagery through partnerships with Nearmap and Eagleview, making it easy to measure a roof in real time, provide precise quotes on the fly, and even inform clients about how much energy they're going to save.
+The specialized software, that was designed by solar installers, integrates the highest quality HD imagery through partnerships with Nearmap and Eagleview, making it easy to measure a roof in real time, provide precise quotes on the fly, and even inform clients about how much energy they're going to save.
 It can even help you to close deals by getting a prospect’s e-signature, on the spot.
 So if you want to impress your clients and separate yourself from the competition, Solargraf will give you the edge you need.

 6 - Bashing the competition (before the prospect is sold on solar)